 and provide a stronger tie to the communities in which we live and serve.

-First woman promoted to the role of Chief People Officer
+From Director to Chief People Officer

 Dollar General appoints first woman as Chief Merchandising Officer